DigiArt-project/3D-DPM/ReadMe.txt

 How it works :

-In order to deal with non- of 3D point clouds, the scene is uniformly discretized at a specified resolution (in GSHOTPyramid).
+In order to deal with non-uniform sparsity of 3D point clouds, the scene is uniformly discretized at a specified resolution (in GSHOTPyramid).
 Training :
 	For all the Scene given, the Mixture identify and extract the positives and negatives Model samples.
 	Then, it feed them to the Structural Latent SVM which use the LBFGS algorithm to create the Model that